wolframkriesing/site-stitcher/content/tidbit/2020/05/index.md

 > - You keep all generated JavaScript around, forever, and people will see the version of the site that was
 > live at the time of their first page request.

-I skipped the second solution, simply because it just makes shit so much more complex.
-I know we all optimize for pings and request run times, etc. but in this case, why not just let this extra ping take place and use [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) as they were meant
+I skipped the second solution.
+I know we all optimize for pings and request run times, etc. but in this case, why not just let this extra ping take place and use [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) as they were meant, MDN says this about it:

 > The ETag HTTP response header is an identifier for a specific version of a resource.
 It lets caches be
 > more efficient and save bandwidth, as a web server does not need to resend a full response if the content has not changed.

 Most of us don't run pages or work for companies that run pages the size of Google or Facebook.
-This one extra request might save some overall complexity.
+This one extra request might save some overall complexity and allows you to get rid of hashes at the end of every file you ship.
+My 2 cents.

 Tom writes later